adebray/latex_style_files/README.md

   are also various smaller TODOs scattered throughout the file.
 I would also like to provide some more examples: some minimal examples of how to use the class, and some richer examples of what problem sets look like in this template, including demonstrating various class options.
 - The `lecture_notes` directory contains some style files for lecture notes.
-This is still a work in progress, but the end goal is to have something similar: a style file that's easy to use, with documented options and examples.
-  I have a customized lecture notes style, but I also want to have a more minimal one, which only includes the many shortcuts I define for live-TeXing.
-Right now, there's a `minnotes_d` class that includes a lot of macros, but few style changes; it has been tested with a few examples.
+Though I will still need to make minor changes to these files, I believe the bulk of the work is done.
+There are three classes: a minimal class, `minnotes_d`, which only includes the shortcuts I define for live-TeXing; `lightnotes_d`, which makes a very small number of stylistic changes, and `notes_d`, which implements the full set of style changes that I use when taking lecture notes.
+All of these classes have been tested: I expect minor fixes to be necessary, and I will update my macros and notes style, but hopefully nothing major will be needed.
 - Right now, these two do not share any code.
 That is something I would like to fix, but first I should get everything up and running.
+Additionally, since class files cannot include relative path names, I will need a way to build these class files in a way that makes them easier to set up on another computer.